Tzipi Hotovely: Views and opinions

+Criticism of appointment as Ambassador to the United Kingdom

 Several senior members of the British Jewish community criticized her appointment as Ambassador of Israel to the United Kingdom, mainly because of her "ultra-right-wing" opinions, including Melanie Phillips, Jenni Frazer, Laura Janner-Klausner, and Lord Beecham, who stated: "The appointment of an ultra-right-wing ambassador, while typical of the present government of Israel, will do nothing to win friends in the UK – or indeed any other reasonable country."
 A petition within the British Jewish community calling for the UK government to reject her nomination as ambassador received hundreds of signatures.